-This week ESRC GPID Director, Andy Sumner continues the set of blogs on deindustrialisation and developing countries.
+This week, ESRC GPID Director, Andy Sumner continues continues the set of blogs on deindustrialisation and developing countries.

 So, what are the distributional consequences of deindustrialisation in the developing world?

 First, a recap – why focus on deindustrialisation?
-Many middle income developing countries are not experiencing the ‘traditional’ model of economic development and structural transformation of industrialisation but instead a deindustrialisation or tertiarization process having built a manufacturing base which has faltered as China and other competitors entered global value chains.
-Even in the very poorest countries, without a manufacturing base, the shift has not been from agriculture to manufacturing but from agriculture to services.
+Many middle-income developing countries are not experiencing the ‘traditional’ model of economic development and structural transformation of industrialisation, but instead, a deindustrialisation or tertiarisation process, having built a manufacturing base which has faltered as China and other competitors have entered global value chains.
+Even in the very poorest countries, without a manufacturing base, the shift has not been from agriculture to manufacturing, but from agriculture to services.

-Many books have been written on these processes of deindustrialisation and tertiarization in the advanced counties dating back to the 1980s and focusing on the US and UK or other OECD countries.
-There are also a set of seminal papers on the inverted-U curve for manufacturing.
-However, the comparative study of deindustrialisation in developing countries, has received relatively limited attention to date other than in some key papers by Palma and Rodrik and also Treganna.
+Many books have been written on these processes of deindustrialisation and tertiarisation in the advanced countries, dating back to the 1980s and focusing on the US and UK or other OECD countries.
+There are also a set of seminal papers on the inverted U curve for manufacturing.
+However, the comparative study of deindustrialisation in developing countries has received relatively limited attention to date, other than in some key papers by Palma and Rodrik and also Treganna.

-There has though been much attention in a set of policy reports of the UN and other international agencies.
-A range of international agencies have drawn attention to such issues relating to deindustrialisation such as UNIDO and the World Bank and others.
+There has, however, been much attention paid to deindustrialisation in a set of policy reports of the UN and other international agencies.
+A range of international agencies have also drawn attention to issues relating to deindustrialisation such as the United Nations Industrial Development Organization (UNIDO), the World Bank and others.

-Indeed, it was UNCTAD who introduced the concept of ‘premature deindustrialisation’.
-The first component of which is that ‘peak manufacturing’, in employment or GDP shares (one could add export shares), has been reached and the inverted-U curve is now on the plateau or even downswing of the curve.
+Indeed, it was the United Nations Conference on Trade and Development (UNCTAD) who introduced the concept of ‘premature deindustrialisation’, the first component of which is that ‘peak manufacturing’, in employment or gross domestic product (GDP) shares (one could add export shares), has been reached and the inverted U curve is now on the plateau or even downswing of the curve.

-The second component is, with reference to developing countries versus developed countries, that that inverted-U curve has moved leftward over time.
-This means the point at which the inverted-U turns is, on average, lower in per capita income terms now than in the 1990s, which was already lower than in the 1980s.
-Also, the inverted-U curve has shifted downward, meaning that the peak manufacturing shares of developing countries are lower than those of advanced countries.
+The second component is that, with reference to developing countries versus developed countries, the inverted U curve has moved leftwards over time.
+This means that the point at which the inverted U turns is, on average, lower in per capita income terms now than in the 1990s, which was already lower than in the 1980s.
+Also, the inverted U curve has shifted downwards, meaning that the peak manufacturing shares of developing countries are lower than those of advanced countries.

-If one takes a look at the latest edition of the World Bank’s World Development Indicators dataset and takes a definition of 5 years or more for episodes of deindustrialization we three things: First, we find 46 country episodes of industry value-added shares contracting in developing countries.
+If one takes a look at the latest edition of the World Bank’s World Development Indicators data set, and takes a definition of five years or more for episodes of deindustrialisation, we observe three things: first, we find 46 country episodes of industry value-added shares contracting in developing countries.
 Second, we find – not surprisingly – that manufacturing and industry shares almost always tend to contract together.
-Third, we find it is services that expand in most cases but – surprisingly – in a fifth of cases it is agriculture that expands.
+Third, we find that it is services that expand in most cases but – surprisingly – in a fifth of cases, it is agriculture that expands.

 What can be said about the inequality impact of these movements?
-Of course governments can and do intervene to manage inequality as we discussed with reference to South East Asia.
+Of course, governments can and do intervene to manage inequality as we have discussed with reference to South East Asia.

 That said, the underlying dynamics unleashed by different patterns of structural change and deindustrialisaton in particular tell us what public policy has to deal with.